Muhideenthegreat/FDSFE_MMustapha/HW7/readme.md

 - The x-axis is not labeled.
 It is not clear what the x-axis represents.
 - The data points are not evenly spaced(cluttered), this makes it difficult to compare the values of the data points.
 - The axes are not scaled correctly.
+- The plot exceeds the labelled y-axis, making interpretation difficult